648 Moonstruck: Our Fascination with and Connection to Earth’s Nearest Celestial Neighbor

 Gary Nottis

-GARY NOTTIS earned his bachelor’s degree in geology, with honors, from Bucknell University.
+GARY NOTTIS earned his bachelor of science in geology, with honors, from Bucknell University.
 During his time at Bucknell, he worked for several semesters as a teaching assistant in the Department of Geology, as well as the education department.
 Professionally, Gary was employed by the New York State Geological Survey (NYSGS) for 16 years to study earthquakes.
-He is a recognized authority on the historical earthquakes of eastern North America and has served as an adjunct instructor with FEMAs Emergency Management Institute, Emmitsburg, Md. in regards to earthquake education.
-Garys other scientific interests include geomorphology, geohazards and astronomy.
+He is a recognized authority on the historical earthquakes of eastern North America and has served as an adjunct instructor with FEMA’s Emergency Management Institute, Emmitsburg, Md. in regards to earthquake education.
+Gary’s other scientific interests include geomorphology, geohazards and astronomy.

 Katharyn Nottis

-KATHARYN E. K. NOTTIS is professor emerita in education at Bucknell University where she developed and taught a course on the teaching of science to teacher education majors, as well as courses on research, educational psychology, development, and gender.
-She has been a quantitative researcher in STEM areas, primarily geology, chemical engineering and astronomy.
+KATHARYN E. K. NOTTIS is professor emerita in education at Bucknell University, where she developed and taught a course focused on gender issues and education for many years.
+She has been a quantitative researcher in STEM areas, primarily chemical engineering and astronomy and is familiar with the gender challenges that are involved when working in those areas.
 She received her doctorate in educational psychology from the State University of New York at Buffalo.
-Prior to coming to Bucknell she was the Education Specialist at the National Center for Earthquake Engineering Research.